supervisely-ecosystem/template-export-app/README.md

 # template-export-app

-Template app that demonstrates how to make export apps.
+Example app that demonstrates how to make export apps.

-Custom export app converts selected images project or dataset to the following format and prepares downloadable .tar archive:
+In this example export app converts selected images project or dataset to the following format and prepares downloadable .tar archive:

 - original images
 - annotations in json format